New Hope Animal Hospital offers facilities to care for your pet when there is a necessary separation, and your pet is unable to be with you.

 This separation can be stressful for the entire family.
 Our goal is to make each pet feel at home and to become happy member of OUR family during their stay.

-2. We encourage scheduling a time to meet our attendants and evaluate our facilities.
+- We encourage scheduling a time to meet our assistants and evaluate our facilities.

-4. Supervision: Proper supervision is the key to a happy and healthy stay.
-Attendants walk each dog outside on a leash for exercise and hygiene.
-This interaction gives your pet a chance to bond with our attendants and soil outside.
+- Supervision: Proper supervision is the key to a happy and healthy stay.
+Assistants walk each dog outside on a leash for exercise and hygiene.
+This interaction gives your pet a chance to bond with our assistants and soil outside.
 Our cat guests have individual cages that allow them to stretch and move comfortably.
-The attendants at New Hope Animal Hospital are trained professionals, with the experience and knowledge to evaluate and inform veterinary staff of potential medical issues.
+The assistants at New Hope Animal Hospital are trained professionals, with the experience and knowledge to evaluate and inform veterinary staff of potential medical issues.

-3. Each pet staying in our facilities must be current on core vaccines.
-The core vaccines for dogs are DHPPC (Distemper, Hepatitis, Pawo, and Para influenza) and Rabies.
+- Each pet staying in our facilities must be current on core vaccines.
+The core vaccines for dogs are DHPPC (Distemper, Hepatitis, Parvo, and Parainfluenza) and Rabies.
 A Bordetella (kennel cough) vaccination is required for dogs.
 Core vaccines for cats are DRC (Distemper, Rhinotracheitis, and Calici) and Rabies.
 Vaccinations should be up to date well in advance of your pet’s stay.

 - Medication: If your pet needs special medication, feel confident that their medications will be given properly and at the appropriate time.
 A certified veterinary technician oversees our assistants administering medications.
 A diabetic pet receives insulin injections administered by a certified veterinary technician.

 - Medical care: Our boarding facility is associated with our hospital.
 Illness is handled by our trained veterinarians and technicians.
 In case of illness, we will contact you using the emergency information provided when your pet is checked in upon arrival.
 A veterinarian is on call to handle medical issues while your pet is in our care.